joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/30/world/australia/vintage-clothing-stores.html?searchResultPosition=5

 **Nine People Are Injured in Newark Shooting, Officials Say**\
-`The victims — eight adults and one juvenile — were all in stable condition at Newark hospitals, the acting public safety director said.`\
+`The victims — eight adults and one youth — were all in stable condition at Newark hospitals, the acting public safety director said.`\
 https://nytimes.com/2022/06/30/nyregion/newark-shooting.html?searchResultPosition=6

 **Columbia Won’t Participate in the Next U.S. News Rankings**\